abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 As Westerners, most of us are not on familiar ground when we reflect on faith.
 But it is an important quality for balancing the different aspects of our practice.
-In particular, faith comes first among the Five Spiritual Powers.
+In particular, faith comes first among the Five Spiritual Faculties.
 It is used to balance wisdom, the fifth Power, and to support energy and effort—the second Power.
 How does that work?
 Wisdom arises from investigative analysis, and, without faith, investigative analysis becomes dry, and we tend to lose energy.
 The qualities of faith include confidence and devotion, both of which naturally result in increased energy and effort.
 Energy and effort need to be nourished, and faith is an important part of that nourishment.

 The opposite is true as well: When the wisdom faculty is lacking in faith, it often leads to cleverness and a superficially critical way of